rcrderby/crg-overlays/penalties/README.md

 ## Overview

-It's common for streamers to display a penalty overlay data during timeouts, although it isn't always easy for viewers to understand what that data means.
+It's common for video streaming teams to display a penalty overlay data during timeouts, although it isn't always easy for viewers to understand what that data means.
 That's especially true when a penalty overlay might only be visible for a few seconds.
 The intent of this overlay is to provide a simple view of penalty and game status information in a format that makes it easy to see:

 - Which teams are playing each other.
 - The score, period, and game clock.